-Application : Applied Explanation on application of the practice : The Audit Committee ("AC") presently comprises three members, all of whom are NEDs and majority are independent (2 out of 3 members). practice The AC Chairman is Mr Uthaya Kumar Vivekananda, an Independent NED.
-He also chairs the Risk Management Committee ("RMC").
+Application : Applied Application on : application of the practice As at 31 December 2018, the AC comprised of four members, all of whom were NEDs and majority were independent (3 out of 4 members).
+With the re-designation of Mr Gary Neal Christenson from an independent NED to an ED on 27 March 2019, the AC currently comprises of three members, all of whom are NEDs and majority independent (2 out of 3 members).
+The AC Chairman is Mr Uthaya Kumar a/I K Vivekananda, an Independent NED.
 The AC Chairman is not the Chairman of the Board.
 The Chairman of the Board is Tunku Ali Redhauddin ibni Tuanku Muhriz.
 The current composition of the AC complies with Paragraph 15.09(1) of the MMLR of Bursa Securities which requires all members to be NEDs, with a majority of them being independent and at least one member fulfilling the requisite qualification under Paragraph 15.09(1)(c) of the MMLR.
 The role of the AC Chairman includes: (i) setting the meeting agenda with input from Management and external auditors; (ii) reporting to the Board on the key deliberation and decisions of the AC; (iii) maintaining ongoing dialogue with Management and internal and external auditors; (iv) setting the tone for the AC discussions and deliberations in encouraging open discussion during meetings to facilitate effective decision making.
 The AC is governed by its own TOR, which was approved by the Board on 18 June 2011, and is subject to annual review.
-An internal review of the TOR was conducted in February 2018 and changes were made to ensure its continuing compliance with the MMLR and the MCCG.
-The TOR is available on the Company's website under the Corporate Governance section .
-Explanation for departure : Not applicable
+An internal review of the TOR was conducted in November 2018 and changes were made to ensure its continuing compliance with the MMLR and the MCCG.
+The TOR is available on the Company's website under the Corporate Governance section.

+Explanation for departure Not applicable

 Large companies are required to complete the columns below.
 Non-large companies are encouraged to complete the columns below.

-Measure
+Measure :

-Timeframe
+Timeframe :